 Whole Pork Package

-A whole lot of pork; the weights varies from 160 to 220 pounds.
+A whole lot of pork, each whole order is 160 to 220 pounds boxed weight.

 Half Pork Package